 This is part two of a two-part series.
 Part one: Second $100M class action settlement further sours RCMP reputation.

-Alexandra Monkhouse is a partner at Monkhouse Law that specializes in employment law, human rights law, and disability insurance law.
+Author: Alexandra Monkhouse is an employment lawyer and partner at Monkhouse Law that specializes in employment law, human rights law, and disability insurance law.
 Lexa Cutler is a summer student at Monkhouse Law.

 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 - Working For a Competitor – What To Do If You’re In Ontario - June 28, 2022

 - Vacation Pay for Investment Advisors - June 15, 2022